 It is estimated that there could be 2.2 million people with pre-existing conditions on the federal exchange or the state exchanges today, which would cost approximately $67 billion to cover.

 In a statement to CNN, Jeff Smedsrud, CEO of Pivot Health, said, “Risk pools should be looked at as a small step to make health insurance a little bit more affordable for most of the 20 million people who buy their own coverage.
 However, funding could be a problem if too many states opt out and choose to create their own state-based programs and if the definitions of what constitutes a pre-existing condition are too broad.”

 Affording Health Insurance With a Pre-Existing Condition in 2018

 It is unknown when Congress will agree on a bill to send to President Trump’s desk, but repeal/replacement/amendment of the Affordable Care Act is coming and could take effect on many levels by 2018.

 Analyzing your health insurance options going forward will be a key to managing your monthly budget.
 If you do have a pre-existing condition, short term health insurance might not be the most optimal coverage option, and you may fail to qualify.
-But if you have controlled hypertension, high cholesterol, a hyperthyroid, sleep apnea or other ailments managed by prescriptions, short term medical insurance could be an affordable alternative.
+But if you have controlled hypertension, high cholesterol, a hyperthyroid, sleep apnea or other ailments managed by prescriptions, short term medical insurance could be an affordable alternative to Obamacare— especially if you can’t get Medicaid.
 Let’s compare a short term medical plan against a regular ACA health insurance plan with low deductibles, lower out of pocket maximums and prescription drug coverage.